jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 is structured in the same fashion as a traditional workflow including an `on` block and a `jobs` block including at least one job.

-What differentiates a resuable workflow is the trigger included in the `on` block.
+What differentiates a reusable workflow is the trigger included in the `on` block.
-To create a resuable workflow, the `on` block must include a `workflow_call` trigger.
+To create a reusable workflow, the `on` block must include a `workflow_call` trigger.
 This section, optionally composed of `inputs` and `secrets` that can be passed to the workflow by its callers, marks the workflow in GitHub as callable by other workflows.